shadow2560/Ultimate-GNW-Hack-Script/README.md

 Please don't disable the "Clean build" param except if you know what you do, enabling this param is more secure.

+## Possible configurations before first launch or before repositories initialization/update

+You can put some important files to automaticaly copy them during initialization/update of the repositories.
+The base folder for taht is "_installer/resources", then for each repository you have some possible configs:
+* game-and-watch-backup/backups: Put your GnW dumps backups files "flash_backup_mario.bin", "internal_flash_backup_mario.bin", "itcm_backup_mario.bin", "flash_backup_zelda.bin", "internal_flash_backup_zelda.bin" and "itcm_backup_zelda.bin".
+If you don't have them you will need to make the backups manualy.
+* game-and-watch-patch: You can put the GnW backups their, "flash_backup_mario.bin", "internal_flash_backup_mario.bin", "flash_backup_zelda.bin" and "internal_flash_backup_zelda.bin".
+This is not very usful if you have already copied them to "game-and-watch-backup/backups" or if you have made the backups manualy because the script will copy them automaticaly if needed.
+* game-and-watch-smw/smw/assets: Put the US sfc rom of Super Mario World named "smw.sfc", required to build the project.
+* game-and-watch-zelda3/zelda3/tables: Put the US sfc rom of Zelda3 named "zelda3.sfc", required to build the project.
+You can also put others sfc roms to use others languages, for example for french you must put the french rom of Zelda3 named "zelda3_fr.sfc".

 ## First launch

 Execute the first, second and third choice in the main menu to install the environement.
 If you want to update the environement you can re-execute the second and third choice.